w3f/polkadot-wiki/docs/learn/learn-proxies.md

 :::caution Removing anonymous proxies

 The procedure for removing an Anon is different from the one used to remove proxies.
-Visit the section "Removing an Anonymous Proxy" on [this support article](https://support.polkadot.network/support/solutions/articles/65000182196).
+Visit the section "Removing an Anonymous Proxy" on [this support article](https://support.polkadot.network/support/solutions/articles/65000182196), or watch [this technical explainer video](https://www.youtube.com/watch?v=T443RcCYP24).

 :::